-There are several surgical pathologists at Mayo Clinic in Florida who are involved in research projects in several specialty areas.
-The surgical pathology fellow is expected to participate in a research project or, if he or she prefers, can write a peer-reviewed article or poster for publication.
+A number of surgical pathologists are involved in research projects in various specialty areas at Mayo Clinic in Jacksonville, Florida.
+Fellows are expected to participate in research projects or, if they prefer, can write a peer-reviewed article or poster for publication.

-There are several surgical pathologists with specialty training at Mayo Clinic in Florida.
-The surgical pathology fellow is encouraged to select specialty areas to enhance during this elective time.
+There are several surgical pathologists with specialty training at the Jacksonville campus of Mayo Clinic.
+Fellows are encouraged to select specialty areas to enhance during this elective time.
 Cases are reviewed with an attending pathologist.

 Available areas of focus include: